Case Study

 Even with 4,000+ products in Custom Ink's catalog and hundreds of new products being added weekly, "Product missing or not mapped" accounted for 20% of automated business operations (ABO) failures.
 The previous process to get products added to or updated in Custom Ink's catalog when mismatched or missing was tedious and time consuming, and the lift relied entirely on engineers.
 Custom Ink would continue to lose out on increased ABO rates, quicker time to service these issues, and poor experiences by not solving for an improvement to the overall process.

-User and Business Goals
+User Goals

 • Automatically download new products from all network suppliers on a weekly basis